mikecolemn/mpls-311-data/README.md

 8) Run `gcloud auth activate-service-account --key-file $GOOGLE_APPLICATION_CREDENTIALS` to authenticate with Google Cloud, with your service account .json file.

-9) Run terraform to deploy your infrastructure to your Google Cloud Project.
+9) Run Terraform to deploy your infrastructure to your Google Cloud Project.
 Run the following commands:

     * `terraform -chdir="./terraform" init` - to initialize terraform
     * `terraform -chdir="./terraform" plan -var="project=<project id here>"`, replacing <project id here> with your Google Project ID.
 This will build a deployment plan that you can review.
     * `terraform -chdir="./terraform" apply -var="project=<project id here>"`, replacing <project id here> with your Google Project ID.
 This will apply the deployment plan and deploy the infrastructure

-10) Run the following commands to set up a local prefect profile
+10) Run the following commands to set up a local Prefect profile

     * `prefect profile create mpls311`
     * `prefect profile use mpls311`
     * `prefect config set PREFECT_API_URL=http://127.0.0.1:4200/api`

 11) Open two new terminal windows and ssh into your VM.
-These additional terminals are going to be for launching the prefect orion server, and to launch a work queue, which will process deployed pipelines
+These additional terminals are going to be for launching the Prefect orion server, and to launch a work queue, which will process deployed pipelines

     * Additional window 1:
         * `conda activate mpls311`